 The Board of Trustees was founded in 1994, and meets quarterly.
-Each member serves for three years and is charged with fiduciary responsibilities and planning for the school.
+Each member serves for up to three, three year-terms and is charged with fiduciary responsibilities and planning for the school.
 The Spring Auction & Benefit event raises money for all scholarships, including the Board of Trustees Scholarship, the most prestigious scholarship offered to an incoming student.
 This scholarship was established in 1997, following Dominican Academy's Centennial Celebration.

 John Cagney is in his third term on Dominican Academy’s Board of Trustees and is currently a member of the Governance Committee.
 He is a graduate of Regis High School, Boston College, and Fordham Law School.
 John is a partner at Kramer, Dillof, Livingston & Moore, representing plaintiffs in medical malpractice, negligence, and wrongful death cases.
 John lives in the city with his wife, Jen, and their three children.
 Their children attend Saint Stephen of Hungary School, where John and Jen serve on the Steering Committee for the school’s Faithful.
 Strong.
 Growing.
 Capital Campaign.